 Bowens, a football, basketball and baseball star in high school, also played those three sports at Tennessee State.
 Also during his time at Tennessee State, Bowens was a member of three straight NAIA national championship teams under legendary coach John McLendon that featured eventual NBA champion and Naismith Hall of Famer Dick Barnett.

 After being signed for $5,000 by the Baltimore Orioles in 1960, Bowens played seven years in the major leagues for Orioles (1963-67) and Washington Senators (1968-69).

-The other four NCHSAC alumni to make the majors were Greensboro Dudley’s Tom Alston, Durham Hillside’s Wes Covington, Rocky Mount Booker T. Washington’s Chuck Hinton and New Bern West Street’s Bob Perry, Kinston Adkin’s Charlie White and Franklinton Person-Albion’s Jim Bibby.
+The other six NCHSAC alumni to make the majors were Greensboro Dudley’s Tom Alston, Durham Hillside’s Wes Covington, Rocky Mount Booker T. Washington’s Chuck Hinton, New Bern West Street’s Bob Perry, Kinston Adkin’s Charlie White and Franklinton Person-Albion’s Jim Bibby.